Probing Atomic Higgs-like Forces at the Precision Frontier

-{\bf Higgs shift in atomic clock transitions} The most accurate frequency measurements to date have been performed on narrow optical-clock transitions in laser-cooled atoms or ions, where state-of-the-art frequency comparisons are made with relative uncertainty in the $10^{-18}$ range~\cite{NIST,JunYe}.
+{\bf Atomic clock transitions} The most accurate frequency measurements to date have been performed on narrow optical-clock transitions in laser-cooled atoms or ions, where state-of-the-art frequency comparisons are made with relative uncertainty in the $10^{-18}$ range~\cite{NIST,JunYe}.
 Moreover, various spectroscopic investigations of optical-clock transitions in alkali-like systems are performed with sub-Hz accuracy~\cite{NRC, Innsbruck, PTB}.
-We argue in the following that the Higgs-mediated contributions in these atoms are potentially much larger than the current collider bounds.
+We argue in the following that, given the current collider bounds, the Higgs-mediated contributions in these atoms are potentially much larger than the experimental sensitivity.

-Consider for instance the optical electric-quadrupole $nS_{1/2}\rightarrow n'D_{5/2}$ transition in $^{88}$Sr$^+\ (Z=38, n=5, n' = 4)$ or in $^{40}$Ca$^+\ (Z=20, n=4, n' = 3)$.
+Consider for instance the optical electric-quadrupole $nS_{1/2}\rightarrow n'D_{5/2}$ transition in $^{88}$Sr$^+\ (Z=38, n=5, n' = 4, n_*\approx2.2)$ or in $^{40}$Ca$^+\ (Z=20, n=4, n' = 3, n_*\approx2.1)$.
 We use Eq.~\eqref{higgsnushift} to estimate the expected frequency shift.
-In this case $|\psi(0)|^2\simeq 4.2(1+n_e)^2\,Z/a_0^{3}\,,$ where the density of the valence electron at the nucleus approximately scales linearly with the nuclear charge $Z$ (and not like $Z^3$) due to the screening of core electrons~\cite{AtomicBook}.
+In this case $|\psi(0)|^2\simeq 4(1+n_e)^2\,Z/a_0^{3}\,,$ where the density of the valence electron at the nucleus approximately scales linearly with the nuclear charge $Z$ (and not like $Z^3$) due to the screening of core electrons~\cite{AtomicBook}.
 We have included a factor of $(1+n_e)^2$ relative to the result of~\cite{AtomicBook} to account for the fact that in ions the typical radius of the valence electron is shorter by a factor $\simeq 1+n_e$, where $n_e$ is the ion charge.
-Thus, the Higgs contributions could be as large as roughly $100\,$Hz and $50\,$Hz, respectively, with saturated bounds on the Higgs couplings.
-With reported accuracy of these transitions being below $1\,$Hz~\cite{NRC, Innsbruck}, corresponding to a relative accuracy of $\sim10^{-15 }$, the experimental uncertainty on the evaluation of Higgs couplings would be of $ y_ey_{n,p} \lesssim 4\times10^{-5}$, which is stronger than current collider (direct) bounds by a factor of $\sim100$.
+Thus, the Higgs contributions could be as large as roughly $1\,$kHz and $300\,$Hz, respectively, with saturated bounds on the Higgs couplings.
+With reported accuracy of these transitions being below $1\,$Hz~\cite{NRC, Innsbruck}, corresponding to a relative accuracy of $\sim10^{-15 }$, the experimental uncertainty on the evaluation of Higgs couplings would be of $ y_ey_{n,p} \lesssim 4\times10^{-6}$, which is stronger than current collider (direct) bounds by a factor of $\sim1000$.